tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/data/TFRecordDataset.md

 from_sparse_tensor_slices(sparse_tensor)
 ```

-Splits each rank-N `tf.SparseTensor` in this dataset row-wise.
+Splits each rank-N `tf.SparseTensor` in this dataset row-wise. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use `tf.data.Dataset.from_sparse_tensor_slices()`.

 #### Args: